Mapping Tutorial

 The above configuration defines a mapping for the content data type.
 In the result table named content, the column campaign_id will be created.
 Its content will be the value of the id placeholder (parent_id minus the parent_ prefix) in the respective job.

-Apart from specifying what columns should be present in the output table, the mapping allows you to set a column to be part of a primary key.
+Apart from specifying what columns should be in the output table, the mapping allows you to set a column as part of a primary key.
 The entire configuration would then look like this:

 {